nirvanatikku/jQuery-TubePlayer-Plugin/README.md

 	onPlayerPaused: function(){}, 	      			// player returns a state of paused
 	onPlayerBuffering: function(){},      			// player returns a state of buffering
 	onPlayerCued: function(){}, 	      			// player returns a state of cued
+	onPlayerLoaded: function(){},                   // player is initially loaded and attached to the DOM
 	onQualityChange: function(quality){}, 			// player quality changes
 	onRateChange: function(rate){},       			// player rate changes